5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the `X86PlatformPlugin` is loaded by default.
 For Haswell and newer this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type `1`.
 But for Ivy Bridge and older, you now need to select Plugin-Type `0`.
 If you've previously generated an `SSDT-PM` with ssdtPRGen, it's already configured to use Plugin-Type `0`, so ACPI CPU Power Management is still working.
 For macOS Ventura, it's a different story…

 ## Re-enabling ACPI Power Management in macOS Ventura
-When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useles since it cannot enable a plugin that does no longer exist.
-As in macOS Monterey, the `X86PlaformPlugin` is loaded by default as well.
-Therefore, CPU Power Management doesn't work correctly out of the box (no Turbo states, incorrect LFM frequency).
-Additionally, the AppleIntelCPUPowerManagement kexts that handle ACPI CPU Power Management were removed as well.
+When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useless since it cannot utilize a plugin which is longer present.
+Instead, the `X86PlaformPlugin` is loaded by default.
+Therefore, CPU Power Management doesn't work correctly on legacy Intel CPUs out of the box (no turbo states, incorrect LFM frequency, higher average clock).
+Additionally, the AppleIntelCPUPowerManagement kexts that handle ACPI CPU Power Management were removed from macOS as well.

 So when switching to macOS Ventura, you either have to:

 - [**Force-enable XCPM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs) (Ivy Bridge only) or
-- Re-enable ACPI CPU Power Management (**recommended**, requires disabled CFG Lock)
+- Re-enable ACPI CPU Power Management (**recommended**)

-In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:
+In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you have to do the following:

-- ~~A **BIOS** where the **MSR 0x2E** register is **unlocked** so CFG Lock is disabled (run `ControlMsrE2.efi` from BootPicker to check if it is unlocked or not).
-This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work in macOS Ventura, causing a kernel panic (as discussed [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-Otherwise you have to stop right here and force-enable `XCPM` instead.~~ Quirk fixed in OC 0.9.2!
+- Use OpenCore 0.9.2 or newer (**Mandatory unless you can disable CFG Lock in BIOS!**)
-- Enable `AppleCpuPmCfgLock` Quirk (if you can disable CFG Lock, you don't need to enable it)
+- Enable `AppleCpuPmCfgLock` Quirk (not needed if CFG Lock is disabled)
-- [**Booter Patches from OCLP**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof#booter-patches) to skip board-id check to run macOS on unsupported SMBIOS/Board-ids.
+- Add [**Booter Patches from OCLP**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof#booter-patches) to skip board-id check to run macOS on unsupported SMBIOS/Board-ids.
 Requires Darwin Kernel 20.4 (macOS 11.3+).
 So when upgrading from Catalina or older, you need to use a supported SMBIOS temporily to run the installer.
 Once the installation is done, you can revert to the SMBIOS best suited for your CPU.
 - [**Kexts from OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)
 	- `AppleIntelCPUPowerManagementClient.kext` (set `MinKernel` to 22.0.0)